robtudor/pooltemp/README.md

 At the sensor interrogation interval, the outlet and inlet temperatures, together with the date and time and the status of the pump, either on or off, are recorded in a MariaDB database, this information is also displayed on a 4 line LCD located on the unit itself.<br>
-The lcd display is controlled by motion sensor, only coming on when movement is detected close by.
+The lcd display is controlled by motion sensor, only coming on when movement is detected close by.<br>
 There are two toggle switches on the unit, one is to switch between standby (pump off)/ and On and the other is to manually switch the pump on.<br>
 The automatic switching on of the pump is determined by the time of day, the date, the maximum outlet temperature,